Nuclear Medicine and Positron Emission Tomography (PET) credentialling for Medicare 012-42020050

 Services Australia:

-• Information and relevant application forms are available from the Australasian Association of Nuclear Medicine Specialists (AANMS) website.
-See the Resources page for a link to the website
+- Details and relevant application forms are available from the Australasian Association of Nuclear Medicine Specialists (AANMS) website.
+The Resources page contains a link to the website

 Medicare access